Faculty and Staff of Holy Trinity School

 Holy Trinity is a shining gem in the Ligonier Valley.
 The students and their families are kind, respectful, and cooperative.
 Holy Trinity School is a Christ-centered school and the teachers and staff are able to share important values and teach lessons based on the teachings of the Bible.
 I feel so comfortable and welcome here.
 I do feel like the students are part of my extended family.

-Mrs. Sally Findley, Grade 1
+Mrs. Sally Findley, Grade 1 and Grade 2

 I have a Bachelor of Science degree from Slippery Rock University in Health Education.
 I earned my Elementary Certification from St. Vincent College when my youngest child started school.
 Before Holy Trinity, I was a substitute teacher at the elementary and secondary levels.